SparkyTD/aoc-2024/README.md

 <!-- {DAY 17=55} -->
 <!-- {DAY 18=14299} -->
 <!-- {RESULTS_END} -->
+*The table above is automatically generated with each execution of the test suite.*

 ## Test Inputs
 To respect the rules of Advent of Code, as well as the event's creator, my personalized inputs are not included in this repository.